opendistro/for-elasticsearch-docs/docs/async/index.md

 # Asynchronous Search

-Searching large volumes of data can take a long time, especially if it’s across cold nodes or multiple remote clusters.
+Searching large volumes of data can take a long time, especially if it’s across warm nodes or multiple remote clusters.

 Asynchronous search lets you run search requests that execute in the background.
 You can monitor the progress of these searches and get back partial results as they become available.
 After the search completes, you can save the results to examine at a later time.

-Asynchronous search requires Elasticsearch 7.9 or higher.
+Asynchronous search requires Elasticsearch 7.10.2 or higher.

 ## REST API